 Complex physical activities such as martial arts have proven to strengthen the brain’s neural networks, helping kids improve their focus and self-control.
 This can be especially beneficial for kids with ADD/ADHD.

 The traditional nature of martial arts teaches kids respect in their classes, whether they are taking a bow or waiting patiently for the next set of instructions.
 This sense of respect also helps kids improve their grades, while improving their listening skills at home and in school.

-We have a Mini Monster program for ages 5-6.
-We have programs for ages 7-10, and ages 11-15.
-Martial arts are great for kids!
+We have a Mini Monster program for age 6.
+We have programs for ages 7-10, and ages 11-15 and Kids Kickboxing ages 8 to 15 Martial arts are great for kids!
 Our classes will help your child become fit and build self-confidence!